Why Migrate to European Alternatives?

 - Familiar legal system and consumer protection laws

-- Standardized contracts and terms across EU member states
+- Standardised contracts and terms across EU member states

 - Access to EU courts and dispute resolution mechanisms